slamora/brackets-wiki/How-to-Use-Brackets.md

 * By default, JSLint runs on all JS files and shows its results in a panel at the bottom.
 If your file is clean, you'll see a gold star in the upper right corner.
 JSLint is very picky about formatting.
 JSLint is very picky about a lot of things.
-If you want to turn it off, uncheck *Debug > Enable JSLint*.
+If you want to turn it off, uncheck *View > Enable JSLint*.
 This setting is global and remembered across runs.
 * *Navigate > Quick Open* (Ctrl/Cmd-Shift-O) brings up a Quick Open field to let you quickly switch to another file from the keyboard.
 You can start typing a filename in the field, then down-arrow or use the mouse to select one of the files that matches.
-* You can also use Ctrl/Cmd-T to jump to a particular method definition in the current JS file, or Ctrl/Cmd-L to jump to a line number.
+* You can also use Ctrl/Cmd-T to jump to a particular method definition in the current JS file, or Ctrl-G/Cmd-L to jump to a line number.
 * You can run the Brackets unit test suite from *Debug > Run Tests*.

 Keyboard Shortcut Cheat Sheet